The primary meaning of the word ‘God’ stands for a Powerful Almighty Being. ‘Lord’, on the other hand, means the Almighty Savior of the world.

 Origin of the term | The term ‘God’ originated from the Hebrew and Greek languages. | The term ‘Lord’ is derived from Old English. |

-Titles | Title of mythological beings. | Titles conferred under a feudal society. |
+Titles | Title of mythological beings. | Titles were conferred under a feudal society. |

-Domains of Referencing | The term ‘God’ is used to solely refer to the mythological Supreme Being. | The term ‘Lord’ is used to refer to both mythological beings as well as human beings. |
+Domains of Referencing | The term ‘God’ refers solely to the mythological Supreme Being. | The term ‘Lord’ is used to refer to both mythological beings as well as human beings. |

 What is ‘God’?

-‘God’ has originated from the Hebrew word ‘Elohim’ and the Greek word ‘Theos’.
+‘God’ has originated from the Hebrew word ‘Elohim’ and the Greek word ‘Theos.’
 The first recorded use of the term was by the early translators of the Bible.

 While in religions like Hinduism, the term ‘God’ can be used to connote several deities worshipped by the religious community.